zfergus/unity-examples/README.md

 Another classic game recreated using Unity.
 Containg many different elements, this game is a goto when first learning, or teaching, Unity.
-It covers important aspects of game creation from controls and spawning prefabs to collision detection and simple enemy AI.
+It covers important aspects of game creation incuding controls, spawning prefabs, collision detection, and simple enemy AI.

 ### Tanks and Tanks3rdPerson

-These are pair of example tank games that can be used to learn physics based movements and mouse assisted aiming.
+These are a pair of example tank games that can be used to learn physics based movements and mouse assisted aiming.
 Tanks is a top down version and Tanks3rdPerson is, as the name implies, a third person version.
-These examples are great for learning about simple movement using keyboard controls, and more complex controls using ray casting to aim using the mouse.
+These examples are great for learning about simple movement using keyboard controls, and more complex controls using a mouse and ray casting to aim.

 ## Packages